saoudrizwan/Disk/README.md

 "Data that is used only temporarily should be stored in the <Application_Home>/tmp directory.
 Although these files are not backed up to iCloud, remember to delete those files when you are done with them so that they do not continue to consume space on the user’s device."

 With all these requirements, it can be hard working with the iOS file system appropriately, which is why Disk was born.
-Disk makes these following these tedious rules simple and fun.
+Disk makes following these tedious rules simple and fun.

 ### Using Disk is easy.